‘Marley was dead, to begin with.’

 Veronica Sicoe has written a nice outline of the different kinds of arcs, pointing out that ‘the hero’s journey’ is not the only arc out there.

 It is vital to his potential arc that we know who your MC is from the beginning.
-You can do this in any of several popular and successful ways that successful and popular novelists have used:
+You can do this in any of several popular and successful ways that successful and popular novelists have used.

 - Write riveting early encounters between your MC and supporting characters

-- Open by showing your MC in a strange or unique position: solitary in prison, climbing a mountain by herself, jumping out of a plane, or perhaps simply lounging around while others work their tails off
+- Open by showing your MC in a strange or unique position: alone in prison, climbing a mountain by herself, jumping out of a plane, or perhaps simply lounging around while others work their tails off

 - Your MC is deeply frustrated with life, and strives valiantly (or psychotically) to change it, and yet, every time he tries, he chooses instead to help those around him.
-The arc for such a tale will be his finally seeing the good in his life and accepting it, that he is already the richest man in Bedford Falls and that his is truly a Wonderful Life
+The arc for such a tale will be his finally seeing the good in his life and accepting it, that he is already the richest man in Bedford Falls and that his is truly a Wonderful Life.

 The above are just a few basic examples.
-You’re a writer—if the examples above don’t get your creative juices flowing, go ahead and make up your own way to establish your characters’ personality.
+You’re a writer—if the examples above don’t get your creative juices flowing, go ahead and make up your own way to establish your character’s personality.

 Now, once you’ve shared the firm foundation of your MC, you’re going to need to bring it home and deliver the meat of your tale.
 This of course involves putting your characters through the ringer.
 There are thousands of ways to do this, and they are all fun and satisfying to write.
 (We writers just love beating the crap out of our creations.)

 Even if you’re just beginning to write, I’m sure you’ve read hundreds of books and possess at least a handful of ideas on how to go about roughing up your darlings.
 The arc, or change in their circumstances or understanding of their circumstances (as in George Bailey’s case in It’s a Wonderful Life) happens because of their suffering.
-So don’t overlook or rush through this vital section of your book.
+So don’t overlook or rush through this vital portion of your work.